yay016/GBM-Survival-MSc/README.md

 ## 📁 Repository Structure
 - `image_vis.py`
   Script for visualizing image registration results.
 When run, it opens a graphical interface allowing selection of patient, modality, and image processing options.
+- `3d_vis.py`
+  Script for visualizing images in 3D with Plotly.

 - `clinical_analysis_ML_survival.ipynb`
   Jupyter notebook for analyzing overall survival (OS) and running machine learning pipelines using clinical and imaging-derived features.